dancankimutai/minicash-app/README.md

 ## Testing our app

-To test our app we must put it online by creating a forwarding url,you can use a free tool like ngrok.Instructions here
+To test our app we must put it online by creating a forwarding url,you can use a free tool like ngrok.
+It'sInstructions can be found here:
 ![https://ngrok.com/docs/getting-started/](https://ngrok.com/docs/getting-started/)

-Personally am using gitpod which is an online dev envronment and when i run yarn dev it prompts me to either make the service on the port public so that i can access it over another device via a url and i do so.
+Personally am using gitpod which is an online dev environment.When i run yarn dev it prompts me to either leave the service on the port private or make it public so that I can access it over another device via a url and I do so.

 ![Screenshot from 2024-01-30 12-51-21](https://github.com/dancankimutai/minicash-app/assets/59916500/e1c25420-ff74-473a-8bc2-6f306e40514a)